AdnanHodzic/ansible-role-docker-compose-setup/README.md

-Role Name
+Ansible Role: Docker and Docker Compose
 =========

-Install Docker and Docker Compose any Ubuntu Linux system.
+Install Docker and Docker Compose on any Ubuntu Linux system.

 Perform all necessary tasks to setup and run Docker and Docker Compose: